Depreciation, amortisation, and depletion

 Net operating losses

 Tax losses may be carried forward indefinitely.
 However, the utilisation of tax losses carried forward may be restricted.
-According to the rules, taxable income up to DKK 8,025,000 for 2017 (previously DKK 7,852,500) can always be eliminated by tax losses carried forward, whereas taxable income exceeding DKK 8,025,000 (previously DKK 7,852,500) can merely be reduced by 60% as a result of tax losses carried forward.
+According to the rules, taxable income up to DKK 8,385,000 for 2019 can always be eliminated by tax losses carried forward, whereas taxable income exceeding DKK 8,385,000 can only be reduced by 60% as a result of tax losses carried forward.
 For Danish tax consolidation groups, the rules apply for the group collectively.
 If losses are restricted, the limitation must be allocated to each of the companies according to complex rules.

-Similarly, under certain circumstances, tax losses are cancelled if a Danish company receives a debt forgiveness or comparable transaction.
+Similarly, under certain circumstances, tax losses may be cancelled if a Danish company receives a debt forgiveness or comparable transaction.
 However, there are numerous exceptions (e.g. inter-company transactions).

-Tax losses may not be carried back and utilised in previous income years.
+Tax losses may not be carried back for utilisation in previous income years.

 Payments to foreign affiliates